 If you're really not keen on writing, then reading poetry is also a good way to stay grounded and appreciate the simple things in life.
 There are many poems that draw attention to the beauty of small things in life in an eloquent and moving manner.

-Some poems I would recommend checking out are The Orange by Wendy Cope and Dust of Snow by Robert Frost, both of which focus on seemingly insignificant things that bring happiness.
-Poets.org offer a great service where you can subscribe to them and they'll email you a poem a day.
-This is a nice way of introducing yourself to new poets and poems that you wouldn't have otherwise encountered.
+Some poems I would recommend checking out are The Orange by Wendy Cope and Dust of Snow by Robert Frost, both of which focus on seemingly insignificant things that bring joy to the narrator.
+Poets.org offer a great service where if you subscribe to them, they'll email you a poem every day.
+This is a nice way of getting introduced to new poets and poems that you wouldn't have otherwise encountered.

 Image Credit: Mikhail Nilov from Pexels